AmeerMoustafa/Simon-Says/README.md

 - fully functioning sound and animations.

 ## What I learned:
+- The importance of brainstorming before writing any code.
 - Cleaning up event listeners after use is incredibly important
 - Basics of localstorage
 - Refactor, refactor, refactor